Why Is Silver Manipulation So Absurd?

 The warehouses collect rent for each day the metal is stored.
 Storage costs are a primary factor for the premium added to the price difference between the spot market and the actual price charged for delivery.

 Estimates show this premium has doubled since Goldman's acquisition.
-For every ton delivered, an estimated $114 extra is charged.
+For every ton delivered, an extra $114 is charged.
 With how much aluminum is used in everything from soda cans to automobiles, estimates put the extra cost to American consumers at $5 billion over three years.

 This business has been so lucrative that Goldman plans to expand the operations.
 It recently filed documents with the SEC outlining its plan to store copper in the same warehouses.